Fort Wayne Native Serves with Navy Medicine in Guantanamo Bay

-GUANTANAMO BAY, Cuba - Lt.
-Lowell Hartzog, a native of Fort Wayne, Indiana, serves the U.S. Navy assigned to U.S. Navy Medicine Readiness and Training Command (NMRTC) Guantanamo Bay, Cuba, May 7, 2026.
-Hartzog, a nurse, has served the Navy for 16 years.
-(U.S. Navy photo by Emily McCamy)
+MILLINGTON, Tenn. – Lt.
+Lowell Hartzog, a native of Fort Wayne, Indiana, serves the U.S. Navy assigned to U.S. Navy Medicine Readiness and Training Command (NMRTC) Guantanamo Bay, Cuba.

+"The biggest lessons I learned from my hometown came from my father," Hartzog said.
+"Everywhere I went, he was complimented on how hard a worker he was and how reliable he was.
+I model my work ethic after him, with my goal of putting my best effort out each day and being someone that people can rely on."

+Hartzog graduated from Carroll High School in 2009.
+Additionally, Hartzog earned aBachelor of Science in nursingfrom University of North Florida in 2020.

 |Date Taken: